snowflakedb/snowflake-sqlalchemy/DESCRIPTION.rst

     - Fixed foreign key names that should be normalized.
 Issue #24 (@cladden)
     - Set the default schema Issue #25 (@cladden)
+    - Improved performance by caching current database and schema for inspector.
+Issue #30 (@cladden)

 - v1.0.8 (December 21, 2017)